 So Does Paint Dry Darker or Lighter?
-Paint usually dries darker in colour especially oil and latex paints.
+Paint usually dries darker in color especially oil and latex paints.
 It also depends on the environment it is in.
 A dimmer light condition may cause it to look darker while a brighter environment will cause it to look lighter.
-Also, there will not be much different compared to the original colour of the paint after it dries.
+Also, there will not be much different compared to the original color of the paint after it dries.

-Let’s look at some of the factors which affect the colour of dried paint and how it differs from the original color of the paint.
+Let’s look at some of the factors which affect the color of dried paint and how it differs from the original color of the paint.

 Does Paint Dry Darker or Lighter?

 You might have noticed that paint sometimes dries darker than it looked when it was first applied.
 Other times, it dries lighter.
 So what gives?

 It turns out that paint usually dries a little bit darker than it appeared when wet.
 This is because the pigments in the paint settle as the paint dries and because the evaporation of the water or other solvents in the paint can concentrate the pigments.

 However, there are some circumstances where paint may dry lighter than it appeared when wet.
 If you add a lot of water to the paint, for example, or if you use a very light color, the final result may be paler than you intended.

 In general, though, you can expect the paint to dry a little bit darker than it looked when wet.
 So if you’re trying to achieve a specific color, it’s best to err on the side of caution and choose a shade that’s slightly lighter than what you’re hoping for.

 That way, you’ll avoid ending up with a paint job that’s too dark.